Nicene Creed: Other ancient liturgical versions

 The version in the Church Slavonic language, used by several Eastern Orthodox churches is practically identical with the Greek liturgical version.

-This version is used also by some Byzantine Rite Eastern Catholic Churches.
+This version is also used by some Byzantine Rite Eastern Catholic Churches.
 Although the Union of Brest excluded addition of the Filioque, this was sometimes added by Ruthenian Catholics, whose older liturgical books also show the phrase in brackets, and by Ukrainian Catholics.
-Writing in 1971, the Ruthenian Scholar Fr.
-Casimir Kucharek noted, "In Eastern Catholic Churches, the Filioque may be omitted except when scandal would ensue.
+Writing in 1971, the Ruthenian scholar Casimir Kucharek noted, "In Eastern Catholic Churches, the Filioque may be omitted except when scandal would ensue.
 Most of the Eastern Catholic Rites use it."
-However, in the decades that followed 1971 it has come to be used more rarely.
+However, in the decades that followed 1971, it has come to be used more rarely.

 The versions used by Oriental Orthodoxy and the Church of the East may differ from the Greek liturgical version in having "We believe", as in the original text, instead of "I believe".

+Indulgence

+In the Roman Catholic Church, to obtain the plenary indulgence once a day, it is necessary to visit a church or oratory to which the indulgence is attached and the recitation of the Sunday prayers, Creed and Hail Mary.

+Recitation of the Apostles' Creed or the Nicene-Constantinopolitan Creed is required to obtain a partial indulgence.

 English translations

 The version found in the 1662 Book of Common Prayer is still commonly used by some English speakers, but more modern translations are now more common.
-The International Consultation on English Texts published an English translation of the Nicene Creed, first in 1970 and then in successive revisions in 1971 and 1975.
-These texts were adopted by several churches.
+The International Consultation on English Texts (later known as English Language Liturgical Consultation (ELLC)) published an English translation of the Nicene Creed, first in 1970 and then in successive revisions in 1971 and 1975.
+Several churches adopted these texts.

 The Roman Catholic Church in the United States adopted the 1971 version in 1973.
 The Catholic Church in other English-speaking countries adopted the 1975 version in 1975.
-They continued to use them until 2011, when it replaced them with the version in the Roman Missal third edition.
+They continued to use them until 2011, when they were replaced with the version in the Roman Missal third edition.
 The 1975 version was included in the 1979 Episcopal Church (United States) Book of Common Prayer, but with one variation: in the line "For us men and for our salvation", it omitted the word "men".